valvolt/storiz/README.md

 - Since all assets are stored in the /public folder, forced browsing is possible if resources have predictable names (e.g. 1.jpg 2.jpg etc.).
 Not sure much can be done to prevent this.

+- Upon the first story load, the server does not push its data to the client.
+The workaround is to refresh the page once.
+I still do not understand why since after this refresh everything runs smoothly...

 ## ON THE TODO LIST...

-- create user accounts

 - persist progression in DB (for scoring, storing history of visited tiles etc.)

 - make a tile editor (possibly with direct upload of pictures / videos to folder /public)

+- update the demo tour Youtube video with the latest content of the sample story and with user registration/login